epccs/Gravimetric/Hardware/README.md

-            add two one-shot pulse stretching circuits to fed ICP3 and ICP4. add current sources to signal SSR's that can power FAST_FLOW and DIVERSION valves for gravimetric proving. the FAST_FLOW current source should be self explaing enough, e.g. if it is off then flow is slow. the gravimetric DIVERSION control current source needs to turn on when ICP3 one-shot does (e.g. start flow onto scale). the DIVERSION control current source needs to be held on by an MCU pin setup as a pullup that the ICP3 ISR can turn on. the DIVERSION current source needs to be forced off when the ICP4 one-shot is active (the ICP4 ISR can then turn off the pullup). the event capture for ICP4 only occures if the diversion control pullup is active. add current sources to signal a prover LAUNCH (CS4_EN can do this). add digital input to signal when prover is READY and handshake when the launch occured (RX2 and/or TX2 can do this). problem note: ICP3 is on ISCP (MOSI pin) so take care not to block programing (RPUpi has a 3k pullup on MOSI).
+            add two one-shot pulse stretching circuits to fed ICP3 and ICP4. add current sources to signal SSR's that can power FAST_FLOW and DIVERSION valves for gravimetric proving. the FAST_FLOW current source should be self explaing enough, e.g. if it is off then flow is slow. the gravimetric DIVERSION control current source turns on when ICP3 one-shot does (e.g. start flow onto scale). the DIVERSION control current source needs held on by CS_DIVERSION when the ICP3 ISR runs. the DIVERSION current source needs to be forced off when the ICP4 is active (the ICP4 ISR can then turn off CS_DIVERSION). add current sources to signal a prover LAUNCH (CS4_EN can do this). add digital input to signal when prover is READY and handshake when the launch occured (RX2 and/or TX2 can do this). add RPUpi (e.g. the RPUbus manager and transceivers) remove shield headers
+            problem note: ICP3 is on ISCP (MOSI pin) so take care not to block programing (RPUpi has a 3k pullup on MOSI).
 ```